 The week included guest speakers from Kiwi Coast & GoodWood Aotearoa who talked through protecting our native birdlife and the rewards being seen in the area and outlying islands.

-None of this work would have been possible without the dedicated project team Peter Hunt (PBL), F/S Sandi Cooper, Graeme Giles (PBL), Waorahi ranger Steve McKee, WGCDR Phil Jackson, Adele Mangnall (PBL), and FLTLT Mike Jeffcoat and support from sponsors.
+None of this work would have been possible without the dedicated project team Peter Hunt (PCT), F/S Sandi Cooper, Graeme Giles (PCT), Waorahi ranger Steve McKee, WGCDR Phil Jackson, Adele Mangnall (PCT), and FLTLT Mike Jeffcoat and support from sponsors.

 The week demonstrated how teamwork and partnerships across organisations can greatly satisfying for all involved.
 Julia Brady and Kallan Mehrtens (both DOC Biodiversity Rangers) had “an awesome time working with the RNZAF and it is very exciting and encouraging to see so many organisations come together for such a great cause”.